“You do the “doing” part of facilitation well; you have to work on centring and entering the conversation”, my manager told me some time ago.

 Other daily practice ideas from Lyssa could be:

-- Listen to your favorite music (that helps you get centered)
+- Listen to your favourite music (that helps you get centred)

-- Read inspirational books, blog, daily mediations, quotations.
+- Read inspirational books, blogs, daily mediations, and quotations.

 - Jog and listen to the sound of nature around you.

 - Do yoga or stretching while breathing fully.